-The senior management team and staff used self-evaluation effectively to monitor and evaluate the work of the school.
+Department and monitoring meetings encouraged discussion, sharing and selfevaluation, which impacted positively on the pupils' learning experiences.
 Good practice in learning and teaching was shared.
 This had improved staff practice and was also used to inform the school improvement plan.

-Parental involvement in their child's learning had been further developed and enhanced through continued dialogue in the flexible homework approach, which had impacted very constructively on pupil progress in the new curriculum.
+Parental involvement in their child's learning and teaching had been further developed and enhanced through a fortnightly home-link newsletter for parents, which had impacted very constructively on pupil progress in the new curriculum.